sarveshraj/blockchain-for-healthcare/README.md

-# blockchain-for-healthcare
+# truffle-init-default

-A prototype dApp for managing electronic medical records on the Ethereum platform
+Default project for Truffle: example contracts, migrations and tests

+## Usage

+See the [Truffle documentation](http://truffleframework.com/docs/) for more info.